How to Start Plotting Your Novel

 All of that is plotting!

 If you've never considered yourself a plotter and don't know where to start, fear not!
-In this post, we have some handy tips and tricks to guide you through the plotting process.
+In this post, we have some handy tips and tricks to guide you through plotting your novel.

 Start with a brainstorming session